-Although most implementations deploy BI application servers on-premises in an enterprise's data center, more applications are being deployed on private clouds hosted by companies such as Amazon, IBM and Rackspace.
-When the BI client interface is browser-based, the decision on whether the BI tool will be deployed on-premises or in the cloud can be made based on an enterprise's data center strategy, rather than by limitations in the BI tool.
+Although most users deploy BI application servers on premises in an enterprise's data center, companies are deploying more applications on private clouds hosted by companies such as Amazon, IBM and Rackspace.
+When the BI client interface is browser-based, companies can make the decision to deploy the BI tool on premises or in the cloud based on their data center strategy rather than by the limitations of the BI tool.

 There are emerging BI players that exclusively provide cloud-based BI deployments, often in a multi-tenant SaaS environment, with the cloud BI vendor ensuring security and privacy.

 With a better understanding of the different tool categories, the vendor landscape and how BI analytics tools are deployed, the next step is to determine how your company can best utilize the benefits of BI tools.
 First, the enterprise must identify its needs and take a closer look at some typical use cases for which these tools are optimized.